JessieDeJong/Tic_Tac_Toe/README.md

 If you choose to continue, the gameboard gets reset and you can start again.

 ## How to use 🔧
+Make sure you have **Python** installed.\
-You can set-up the project to your local pc to try it out.\
+Then you can set-up the project to your local pc to try it out.\
 Don't forget to uncomment the last line to get the game started!

 ```